cooklang/cooklang-rs/bindings/README.md

     struct CooklangRecipe {
         /// Recipe metadata like title, source, etc.
         metadata: CooklangMetadata,
-        /// List of recipe sections
+        /// List of recipe sections, each containing blocks of content, like steps, notes, etc.
         sections: Vec<Section>,
         /// List of all ingredients used in the recipe in order of use.
 Not quantity combined.
         ingredients: Vec<Ingredient>,
-        /// List of all cookware used in the recipe
+        /// List of all cookware used in the recipe.
         cookware: Vec<Cookware>,
-        /// List of all timers used in the recipe
+        /// List of all timers used in the recipe.
         timers: Vec<Timer>,
     }

     /// Represents a distinct section of a recipe, optionally with a title struct Section {
-        /// Optional section title (e.g., "Preparation", "Cooking", etc.)
+        /// Optional section title (e.g., "Dough", "Topping", etc.)
         title: Option<String>,
-        /// List of content blocks in this section
+        /// List of content blocks in this section.
+Each block can be a step or a note.
         blocks: Vec<Block>,
-        /// References to ingredients used in this section
+        /// Indices of  ingredients used in this section.
         ingredient_refs: Vec<u32>,
-        /// References to cookware used in this section
+        /// Indices of cookware used in this section.
         cookware_refs: Vec<u32>,
-        /// References to timers used in this section
+        /// Indices of timers used in this section.
         timer_refs: Vec<u32>,
     }